LudoCrypt/TileVisualizer/README.md

 # TileVisualizer
  Visualize Tiles for Rain World!
 If youre looking through the code, its not optimized or anything.
 I just tried getting it to work lol.

-## How do I use this?

-Great question!
-By default, the visualizer will display crossbox wide in the outskirst palette.
-However, to view your own tiles, simply click and drag a file into the program.
-This will automatically look for your init file, and if it can't find one, it won't do anything.
-However, you can drag in a manual init file yourself if anything goes wrong.
-Anywho, if the tile is valid and the init is valid and the tile is in the init, then it will attempt to load the tile.
-If anything goes wrong, it wont do anything.
-But if all goes well, you should see your tile!
-After you've dragged in your own tile, you should be able to press 'a' and 'd' to go to the next/previous tile in the init.
-Note that this goes in the order of the init file, not the order of the folder.
-You can also press 'l' to change the 'layer' to use further back colors.
-If your tile has random variations, it will switch to a different one every second, but you can press space to pause this timer.
-To move around the camera and view it from just how you want it, simply click and drag to move around the perspective.
-If you scroll, it will adjust the depth, such that the further your mouse is from the center, the further away the layers in the back go.
-If you right click and move your mouse up/down it will zoom in/out, so you can see more or less of your tile.
-If you scroll while holding left shift, it will rotate the back layers.
-Do note that none of these camera tricks have been compared against the actual level editor, this is just what was easiest to do.
-You don't need 100% accuracy for a simple visualizer like this.
-Anywho so if anything renders weird, then assume its something wrong with the tile.
-If you know for a fact that your tile is correct, create an issue report with the tile and the init line associated with it.
-If it is private and you don't want it leaked, dm me on discord @LudoCrypt.
+**Using the Visualizer:**

+By default, the visualizer will display the 'crossbox wide' tile with the outskirt palette.
+To view your own tiles, click and drag a file into the program window.
+It will attempt to find the init file in the folder, if one does not exist, you can drag in your own.
+If nothing goes wrong, you'll see your tile.

+**Keybinds:**

+Press 'a' and 'd' to go to the previous/next tile in the init.txt.

+Press 'l' to change the view layer (changes the palette).

+Press space to pause the random variation timer.
+(If a tile has rnd variations, it will cycle every second).

+**Camera Control:**

+- Click and drag to move around the perspective.
+- Scroll to adjust the strength of the parallax.
+- Right-click and drag your mouse up/down to zoom in/out.
+- While holding left shift, scroll to tilt the layers.

+**Note:**

+- These camera tricks have not been compared against the actual level editor.
+They are simply what was easiest to implement.
+- For any rendering issues, assume there's something wrong with the tile.
+- If you're certain your tile is correct, create an issue report with the tile and the associated init line.
+- If said tile is private and should not be leaked, DM me on discord @LudoCrypt.